 The success of our business depends, in part, on our ability to maintain and protect our proprietary technology, information, processes and know-how.
 We rely primarily on patent, trademark, copyright and trade secrets laws in the United States and similar laws in other countries, confidentiality agreements and procedures and other contractual arrangements.
-We are in the process of filing, or have recently filed, certain patents relative to our Gen 2.3 product that are subject to United States Patent and Trademark Office ("USPTO") approval.
+We have recently filed patents relating to our Gen 2.3 product that are subject to United States Patent and Trademark Office ("USPTO") approval.
+In 2021, Eos filed two utility applications, two provisional applications, and had seven patents granted.
 A majority of our patents relate to cell chemistry, architecture and battery mechanical design, system packaging and battery management systems.
 We continually assess opportunities to seek patent protection for those aspects of our technology, design, methodologies and processes that we believe provide significant competitive advantages.
-As of December 31, 2020, we had fourteen (14) patent families with over 220 patent applications filed, more than 140 patent pending, issued, or published in thirty-three (33) countries, protecting our technology and system architecture.
-Our key issued patents are scheduled to expire between years 2035 and 2036.
+As of December 31, 2021, we had fourteen (14) patent families with over 220 patent applications filed, more than 140 patent pending, issued, or published in thirty-three (33) countries, protecting our technology and system architecture.
+Our key currently issued patents are scheduled to expire between years 2035 and 2036.